Updated April 24, 2026

 How to Become a Ultrasound Technician

-You can start working as an ultrasound technician in 2.3 years with $16k-$34k in training — that's longer than most certificate programs but faster than a traditional four-year degree in health care.
+You can start working as an ultrasound technician in 2.3 years with $16k-$34k in training — that's comparable to other associate-level health care careers but with higher starting pay.

 Education